cloudquery/cloudquery/website/pages/blog/building-cloudquery.md

 ### Typing System

-The job of an ELT platform is to mostly do two things:
+The job of a pluggable ELT platform is to do two things:

 1. Transform and normalize the data from an API
 2. For each transformed field, add type data.